 Application forms, including references, are checked to ensure that they meet minimum entry requirements and applicants are then contacted to inform them how they may progress to stage 2.

-Minimum entry requirements are Graduate Basis for Chartership of the British Psychological Society (GBC status) and English language proficiency at IELTS level 7 or above or a TOEFL score of at least 93 on the internet-based test.
+Minimum entry requirements are Graduate Basis for Chartership of the British Psychological Society (GBC status) and English language proficiency at IELTS level 7 or above.

 Please see further information on Graduate Basis for Chartership with the British Psychological Society.